 How Did Shark Week Start?

-One of the fictitious programs in question included programs like Megladon: The Monster Shark Lives, which actually led to a large number of people to believe that this shark species is still alive and angered many scientists and viewers alike.
+One of the fictitious programs in question included programs like Megladon: The Monster Shark Lives, which actually led to a large number of people to believe that this species is still alive and angered many scientists and viewers alike.
 This was mainly because a docufiction program packaged as fact and was aired on a channel known for its educating of the public.

 Help Raise Awareness For Sharks Every Week